eranken/ForwardPhotonID/README.txt

 basics
 ######

 The procedure to prepare for training the ID is divided into root Macros of form "runXXX.C" which must be run in a specific order.
-These files are minimal and exist to call methods from the source code in a flexible way.
+These files are minimal and exist to call methods from the modified photonID source code (in folder lib) in a flexible way.
 Some basic configuration options are taken directly as inputs to the macros.
 Configuration of things like \eta bins for effective area calculation, input file locations, or ID regions, can all be changed by altering the contents of the "runXXX.C" files.
-Only for configuration of more technical options is it necessary to  alter the methods in the source code.
+Only for configuration of more technical options is it necessary to  alter the methods in the "lib" folder.

 ##############
 prepare inputs